 That’s not to say you can’t because I’ve done it, but it’ll require more planning and focus.

 So if you decide to fry these potato wedges tonight for dinner, you’ll want to bake, grill, or even slow cook your main dish.

 Although the fried potatoes are great on their own, I love serving them with a dipping sauce.
-My condiment of choice is chipotle mayonnaise because I love the smokiness.
+My condiment of choice is chipotle mayonnaise because I love the heat and smokiness.